Izenda7Series/docs/known_issues.rst

    * - Defect
      - 16386
      - No successful message appears when editing & saving the report linked to an invisible connection in the data model
    * - Defect
-     - 17505
-     - Non-Visible Fields in Form Tables Appear in Exports
-   * - Defect
      - 17197
      - Not Equal (Checkbox) filter is not appearing as a common filter in dashboard.